tshewangchoden14/Hello-Panda-/srs-template.md

 ## 2. User Story

-As a <employee at SELISE Bhutan>,
+As a employee at SELISE Bhutan,
-I want to <request office supplies though a form>,
+I want to request office supplies though a form,
-So that <my request are properly tracked and approved quickly>.
+So that my request are properly tracked and approved quickly.
 ---

 ## 3. Acceptance Criteria